Work expenses for fitness industry employees can really mount up over the year, but we’ve got the answer to trimming them back.

 Home office expenses

-If you have a designated room or area at home where you run classes or personal training?
-Or do you regularly need to make phones calls, answer emails or do general admin work that is related to your job?
+At home, do you run classes or personal training?
+Or do you regularly need to make phones calls, answer emails, or do general admin work that is related to your job?
 If so, you may be able to claim home office running expenses.

-- The amount of actual expense incurred through an established pattern of use
+- Actual Cost Method: The amount of actual expense incurred through an established pattern of use

-- Or at a rate of 45 cents per hour.
+- Or Revised Fixed Rate Method: at a rate of 67 cents per hour.

 If you run your own business entirely from home or if your employer does not provide you with a place to work and your home is where you run all your classes or sessions with clients, you may claim home office occupancy expenses.
 Occupancy expenses are worked out on the business related percentage of the overall occupancy expenses of your home.